chartjs/Chart.js/docs/developers/charts.md

 ## Extending Existing Chart Types

 Extending or replacing an existing controller type is easy.
-Simply replace the constructor for one of the built in types with your own.
+Simply replace the constructor for one of the built-in types with your own.

-The built in controller types are:
+The built-in controller types are:

 * `BarController`
 * `BubbleController`